mvolkmann/redux-easy/README.md

   {text: 'Blue', path: 'color.blue'}
 ];
 ```

 When a checkbox is clicked the boolean value at the corresponding path
 will be toggled between false and true.

+All of these components take an `action` prop in addition to a `path` prop.
+Both of these props are optional.
+Using the `path` prop causes a specified state path
+to be updated with the value of the component.
+Using the `action` prop causes an action with a given name to be dispatched.
+The action is typically defined using the `addReducer` function.
+The payload for this action is an object that has `path` and `value` properties.
+Using the `action` prop is useful when a change must cause multiple state paths to be updated.
+For example, the `Checkboxes` component could use this to cause
+a change to one checkbox to update the state of other checkboxes.

 ## Asynchronous Actions